 Confused about soy products and the low FODMAP diet?
 You’re not the only one!
-Soy beans and soy products can contain high levels of oligosaccharides (mainly GOS but sometimes fructans).
+Soybeans and soy products can contain high levels of oligosaccharides (GOS and fructans).
 However, it’s a myth that you need to avoid all soy products while on the low FODMAP diet.
 Manufacturing processes can greatly reduce the FODMAP content of soy products, which is why some are low FODMAP and others are not!

 Low FODMAP Soy Options